King Meets US House Speaker, Minority Leader, And Several Committees

-Washington, DC, Feb.
-14 (Petra) His Majesty King Abdullah II on Wednesday met with US House of Representatives Speaker Mike Johnson and Minority Leader Hakeem Jeffries.
+(MENAFN- Jordan Times) AMMAN - His Majesty King Abdullah on Wednesday met with US House of Representatives Speaker Mike Johnson and Minority Leader Hakeem Jeffries.

-His Majesty also held a series of meetings with the House's Armed Services and Foreign Affairs committees, as well as the Appropriations Subcommittee on State, Foreign Operations and Related Programs.
+His Majesty also held a series of meetings with the House's Armed Services and Foreign Affairs committees, as well as the Appropriations Subcommittee on State, Foreign Operations and Related Programmes, according to a Royal Court statement.

-The meetings, some of which were attended by Her Majesty Queen Rania Al Abdullah and His Royal Highness Crown Prince Al Hussein bin Abdullah II, covered the developments in Gaza, as well as the strategic partnership between Jordan and the United States.
+The meetings, some of which were attended by Her Majesty Queen Rania and HRH Crown Prince Hussein, covered the developments in Gaza, as well as the strategic partnership between Jordan and the United States, according to the statement.

 The King stressed the need to step up efforts to reach a lasting ceasefire in Gaza and protect civilians.